BuildClub/poap-nft/README.md

 # CollectPUps - Collect Godwoken Power Ups

 [Godwoken Power Ups](https://collectpups.com/) (PUps) are NFTs to celebrate events, be given as prizes, and more.
-These are similar to [POAPs](https://www.coindesk.com/learn/poaps-what-is-a-proof-of-attendance-protocol/).
+These are similar to [POAPs](https://www.coindesk.com/learn/poaps-what-is-a-proof-of-attendance-protocol/) from other ecosystems.

 ## Developing

-These instructions describe how to launch, run, and develop using the open-source code base.
+These instructions describe how to launch and run a development environment using this code base.

-If you don't need to develop and just want to use it, visit the [CollectPUps.com](https://collectpups.com/) website.
+If you don't need to develop and just want to use the site, please visit [CollectPUps.com](https://collectpups.com/).

 ### Supported Environments
 - Ubuntu Linux 20.04